- Side A: Aaron Dilloway, Union of the Snakes, recorded live at Yale Union, Portland, Oregon (Reworked by Daniel Menche)

 - Side B: Extended Organ, (Mike Kelley, Paul McCarthy, Fredrik Nilsen, Joe Potts, Tom Recchion) Live [excerpt] from sound. at the Schindler House (Recorded by Damon McCarthy)

-- Cover Art: Dave Muller created a double-spread image, printed full bleed on uncreased paper, suitable for framing.
+- Signed Artwork: Dave Muller created a double-spread image, printed full bleed on uncreased paper, suitable for framing.
 Each hand-pulled screen print has unique ink variations.
 Signed and numbered by the artist.

 Aaron Dilloway is an improviser and composer who works with the manipulation of 8-Track tape loops in combination with voice, tape delays and various organic and electronic sound sources.
 A founding member of the industrial noise group Wolf Eyes (1998 – 2005), Dilloway resides in Oberlin, OH where he runs Hanson Records and Mailorder.
 Since 1994, Hanson has been releasing LPs, cassettes, and CDs from artists Wolf Eyes, Emeralds, The Haters, Kevin Drumm, Twig Harper, Andrew Wilkes-Krier, Darksmith, and more.
 His album Modern Jester (Hanson Records) received critical praise on Pitchfork and was named one of the Top 10 Outer Sound Albums of 2012 by NPR.